kenkenen/stelligent-u/01-cloudformation/README.md

   [Termination Protection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html)
   to one of them.

+> Applied on the stack I created on us-east-1 via the console.

 - Try to delete the Stack using the AWS CLI.
 What happens?

+> I couldn't delete it.
+Got a message:
+> An error occurred (ValidationError) when calling the DeleteStack operation: Stack [stu-01cloudformation-practice11]
+> cannot be deleted while TerminationProtection is enabled

 - Remove termination protection and try again.

+> Deleted just fine

 - List the S3 buckets in both regions once this lesson's Stacks have been deleted to ensure their removal.

+> Buckets have been deleted

 ### Retrospective 1.1